Node configuration

 ${VAR_NAME:-default_value}

-is the value to use if the environment variable is not set.
+is the value to use if the environment variable is unset.

 <config_field>: ${VAR_NAME}